brineylab/abutils/docs/source/tools/clustering.rst

 clustering
 =====================

-The primary clustering function is :ref:`abutils.tl.cluster <cluster-function>`, which can cluster sequences using CD-HIT_, VSEARCH_, or MMseqs2_.
-The function returns a :ref:`abutils.tl.Clusters <clusters-class>` object, which contains the clustering results as one or more :ref:`abutils.tl.Cluster <cluster-class>` objects.
+The primary clustering function is :function:`abutils.tl.cluster`, which can cluster sequences using CD-HIT_, VSEARCH_, or MMseqs2_.
+The function returns a :class:`abutils.tl.Clusters` object, which contains the clustering results as one or more :class:`abutils.tl.Cluster` objects.

 examples
 -----------